API access keys

 Access key details

-To view and generate access keys, go to LoadRunner Cloud banner > Settings > Management > API Access.
+To view and generate access keys, go to LoadRunner Cloud banner > Settings > Tenant management > API Access.

 For each access key, the following columns are displayed: